aleferu/musicbrainz/README.md

 - `add_id_final_releases_csv.py`: Generates an id column to `releases_no_va_merged.csv` and modifies the data so that Neo4j won't complain.
     - `releases_no_va_merged_id.csv`
 - `neo4j_import.py`: Imports our current dataset into a [Neo4j database](https://neo4j.com/).
+    - From now on the idea is to never manage several files anymore and keep it in this Neo4j DB.

 ## Dependencies